vmware-tanzu/tanzu-dev-portal/content/workshops/cnd-config-practices.md

 ---
 date: '2021-04-22'
-description: 'You will externalize environment configuration and consume it from a web application on a modern container orchestration platform.
+description: You will externalize environment configuration and consume it from a web application on a modern container orchestration platform.

-  '
 draft: false
 hero: /images/workshops/workshop-cloud-native-config.png
 lab: cnd-config-practices